chillcoding-at-the-beach/chillcoding-at-the-beach-github.io/_posts/2017-01-13-mobile-big-cookies-strategy.markdown

 ![Big Cookie Strategy in Mobile Development](/img/post/mobile-server.png)

 This post is about the Big Cookie Strategy in particular the Big Cookie Model.
 The goal is to optimise exchange between a server and a mobile application.
-It's has been elaborated based on real life study case, far away of perfect development context where connectivity is of very high quality.
+It has been elaborated based on real life study case, far away of perfect development context where connectivity is of very high quality.

 ## What is Big Cookie Strategy?